grittygrease/draft-sullivan-tls-implicit-ech/draft-sullivan-tls-implicit-ech.md

 ## Authentication of Retry Configs

-draft-ietf-tls-esni specifies how retry_configs are authenticated based on the public_name specified in the ECHConfig and the provided TLS certificate.
+{{I-D.ietf-tls-esni}} specifies how retry_configs are authenticated based on the public_name specified in the ECHConfig and the provided TLS certificate.
 This extension uses a different approach.
 The ECHConfig instead specifies one or more public keys and a signature by one of these keys serves to authenticate the retry_configs.